-We care and protect our natural environment to ensure future generations can experience and enjoy its beauty
+We care and protect for the beauty of our natural environment

 Theme 4: Communication and engagement

 We have engaged communities that actively participates in local decision making

 Theme 5: Our infrastructure

 We strive to continually improve our local infrastructure

 These themes are used to detail how Council will work towards achieve what the community desires.
 In some cases, Council will be directly responsible for delivering services and infrastructure to meet the objectives in these themes, while in other cases it is Council's role to lobby or partner with other governments or agencies to ensure community aspirations are fulfilled.